yorugac/klink2/README.md

 ## Usage

 1. Process data into input.Rdata with input.R or similar tool.
+The output is Rdata file that contains objects with pre-processed input data.

 2. Modify parameters in param.R.